dev-timm/drf-api-plantlife/README.md

 5. Open your IDE.
 6. Type  ```git clone <copied URL>``` into the terminal.
 7. If everything's done right, you should now see a cloned repository in your IDE.

+## Thank You

+- to my mentor Gareth for supporting me with his feedback throughout the entire project
+- to my wife Valentina for making sure I always get the time and anything else I need for working on this course and projects